 Advantages of online banking

 Online services are in high demand among credit union members.
 And no wonder—online banking has brought the functionality of the teller window into people’s homes and, increasingly, into their mobile devices.
-It’s hard to remember a time when you had to visit a brick-and-mortar building to conduct the most common transactions, like transferring money from your savings to your checking account.
+It’s hard to remember a time when you had to visit a brick and mortar building to conduct the most common transactions, like transferring money from your savings to your checking account.

 It’s easy to understand the popularity of digital services.
 From the comfort of your living room, before you even change out of your pajamas, you can complete most ordinary transactions, including:

-- Check your account balance
+- Checking your account balance

-- View your account statements
+- Viewing your account statements

-- Transfer money between accounts
+- Transferring money between accounts

-- Pay bills
+- Paying bills

-- Deposit checks with your smart phone
+- Depositing checks with your smart phone

-- Open an account
+- Opening an account

-- Make mortgage and car payments
+- Making mortgage and car payments

-- Quickly send money to another person
+- Quickly sending money to another person

-- Apply for loans
+- Applying for loans

-- Manage your debit and credit cards
+- Managing your debit and credit cards

 Online and mobile banking is secure; credit unions and banks have spent billions of dollars making it so.
-Financial institutions have installed firewalls, anti-virus protection on their computers, fraud monitoring systems and website encryption which scrambles data so only the intended recipient can read it.
+Financial institutions have installed firewalls, anti-virus protection on their computers, fraud monitoring systems and website encryption, which scrambles data so only the intended recipient can read it.
 You can do your part by creating a strong password and being vigilant about your account safety.

 Today, online and mobile banking users are finding new ways to use electronic banking.
 It’s much easier, for instance, to avoid the expense and embarrassment of overdrafting your account when, with just a couple of taps on your smartphone, you can check your account balance before making a purchase.
 Parents are keeping tabs on their college students by checking the transactions on their credit and debit cards, and transferring funds into their student’s college account before they run short.
-Birthday checks from Grandma might not arrive in a card anymore but just show up as a deposit in your account.
+Birthday checks from Grandma might not arrive in a card anymore but show up as a P2P transfer on your phone.
 As consumers find new and ever more useful ways to integrate online and mobile banking into their lives, the days of standing in a teller line or sitting on hold with a call center is fading into a quaint memory.Go to main navigation